 Want a brulee top?
 Sprinkle some raw sugar over everything before you bake it.

-Tips for baking in your Traeger
+Tips for Baking in the Traeger

-A pellet grill is basically just a big wood-fired outdoor oven, but baking in it needs a few special considerations to keep in mind.
+A pellet grill is just a big wood-fired outdoor oven, but baking in it needs a few special considerations to keep in mind.

 Use the top rack